Aiyo-H/RestaurantTinder/README.md

 # Specific

-1. Host only for a single game.
+1. Host only for a single game `(This is accepted)`.

-2. Offer for at most eight players, and default restaurant number is eight.
+2. Offer for at most eight players, and default restaurant number is eight `(Eight is a selected number for optimal use)`.

 3. Categories are only available in "US" or "All" `(This is required)`.